Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptKeySequenceWithLessFunc(f MarshalLessFunc) Option
 ```

-`MarshalLessFunc` is a callback function, prototype:
+`MarshalLessFunc` is a callback function with the following prototype:

 ```go
 type MarshalLessFunc func(nilableParent *ParentInfo, key1, key2 string, v1, v2 *V) bool
 ```

 This function acts like `sort.Sort`.
-The definitions of input parameters are:
+The definitions of the input parameters are:

-- `nilableParent` - parent keys of current value.
+- `nilableParent` - parent keys of the current value.
-- `key1`, `v1` - first K-V to rearrange.
+- `key1`, `v1` - first K-V pair to rearrange.
-- `key2`, `v2` - second K-V to rearrange.
+- `key2`, `v2` - second K-V pair to rearrange.

-return whether v1 should be ahead of v2.
-It acts like `Less` function in Package `sort`.
+It returns whether v1 should be ahead of v2.
+It acts like the `Less` function in package `sort`.

-### Use Alphabet Sequence
+### Use Alphabetical Sequence

 ```go
 func OptDefaultStringSequence() Option